 Makes 8 servings

-- 6 tbsp (78 g) granulated sugar (or 5 tbsp granulated sugar and 1 tbsp vanilla sugar
+- 6 tablespoons (78 grams) granulated sugar (or 5 tablespoons granulated sugar and 1 tablespoon vanilla sugar

 - 3 large eggs